dancer1325/vuejs-docs-v3/src/guide/quick-start.md

 ### Splitting Up the Modules {#splitting-up-the-modules}

-As we dive deeper into the guide, we may need to split our code into separate JavaScript files so that they are easier to manage.
-For example:
+As we dive deeper into the guide, we may need to split our code into separate JavaScript files so that they are easier to manage
+* For example:

 ```html [index.html]
 <div id="app"></div>